-Annie Triantafillou, Ph.D.
-Dean
+Dimitris Doulos, Ph.D.
+Dean of the School

 1.2 Message from the Department Head and Programme Coordinator

 The Management and International Business department and its faculty welcome you to one of the most internationally oriented programmes of the School of Business and Economics, which will provide you with a solid foundation in international business management.